2 minors dead, 8 wounded in shooting at Pittsburgh party

 By The Associated Press

-PITTSBURGH (AP) — Shots fired at a house party in Pittsburgh early Sunday left two minors dead and at least eight more people wounded, police said.
+PITTSBURGH (AP) — Shots fired at a house party in Pittsburgh early Sunday killed two 17-year-olds and wounded at least eight other people, police said.

-Hundreds of people had gathered at a short-term rental property, the “vast majority” of them underage, Chief Scott Schubert of the Pittsburgh police department told reporters at a midday news conference.
+Hundreds of people — the “vast majority” of them minors — had gathered at a short-term rental property when some kind of altercation occurred and shots were fired at around 12:30 a.m., Pittsburgh Police Chief Scott Schubert said at a midday news conference.

-Two male victims died at the hospital, police said, and eight more people were being treated for gunshot wounds.
-The names of the dead weren’t immediately released.
+Two male gunshot victims died at the hospital.
+The Allegheny County Medical Examiner’s Office identified them as Jaiden Brown and Mathew Steffy-Ross, both 17.

-Others were injured trying to escape, Schubert said.
-Two who jumped from windows had broken bones, authorities said.
+Eight people were also being treated for gunshot wounds, and others were injured trying to escape, Schubert said, including two who broke bones after jumping from windows.
 One victim was injured after a car was “shot up,” Schubert said.

 George Stevens said he was outside a bar next door to the rental property smoking a cigarette when he heard what he thought were fireworks, then saw kids fleeing.